c0deLab/tech.soa.cmu.edu/_tutorials/html-css-little-deeper.markdown

 ![Padding or Margin?](/img/html-css-little-deeper/padding-margin.png)

 Now lets style some pages!
 Play with nesting of elements, importing a font or 2, adjust colors and add a hover effect or 2.
 And if you are feeling adventurous check out what a `@media` query does, this [link](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) might help.
 Use it to create a breakpoint and start thinking responsively.
 Happy deving!
+Also check out [can i use](http://caniuse.com) to see if a css property is supported by a certain browser.
 ## Bonus (Part 1): Puns

 ![titanic css pun](/img/html-css-little-deeper/titanic-css-pun.png)